sibtc/askvitor/README.md

 \# | Question | URL
 --|----------|-----
-0001 | Getting form data to appear in URL and for use in the next view | todo
+0001 | Getting form data to appear in URL and for use in the next view | [code](https://github.com/sibtc/askvitor/tree/master/0001)

 # Have a question about Django?
 Go ahead and ask it!